 What is an RFP?

-In a request for proposal, a buying company lays out its needs and will ask for vendor proposals (or bids) to meet them.
-They comprise various elements:
+In a request for proposal, a buying company lays out its needs in a document and will ask for vendor proposals (or bids) to meet them.
+They include various elements:

 - Background company information,